 Do We Clean Frames and Sills as Standard?

-Do We Clean Frames and Sills as Standard?November 10th, 2016 by PPC Pete
+Do We Clean Frames and Sills as Standard?by PPC Pete

 PPC take great care and pride in every job we do – we don’t just clean the glass, but the frames and windowsills too.